PrefectHQ/prefect/docs/ui/overview.md

 There are two ways to access the UI:

 - The Prefect [Orion UI](#using-the-orion-ui) gives you insight into the flows running with any local Orion server instance.
-- [Prefect Cloud](/ui/cloud/) is a hosted service that provides all the capabilities of the Orion UI, plus workspaces, user roles, and more.
+- [Prefect Cloud](/ui/cloud/) is a hosted service that provides all the capabilities of the Orion UI, plus personal accounts and workspaces.

 The UI displays many useful insights about your flow runs, including: